MillenniumDB/wikidata-endpoint/README.md

 ## User Feedback

 We are happy to receive feedback about the service and about MillenniumDB.
 If you wish to report a problem or suggestion, please use [this issue tracker](https://github.com/MillenniumDB/wikidata-endpoint/issues).
+For more general feedback, write to us at [wikidata@imfd.cl](mailto:wikidata@imfd.cl).